ozancanozdemir/Introduction_to_R_MetuStatClub/README.md

 + You can display the R file for Day 2 from [here](https://github.com/ozancanozdemir/Introduction_to_R_MetuStatClub/blob/main/Day%202/Day2.R)

 + You can download the materials for Day 3 from [here](https://users.metu.edu.tr/ozancan/Day%203.zip)

+**Note that the solutions of all inclass exercises are uploaded.**

 #### Exercises